Artificial Grass Buying Guide

 This is where artificial grass comes in.
 It stays green all year round and requires very little maintenance.
 That means no wasting water and no pushing lawnmowers during hot afternoons!
 Aritifical grass is for enjoyment, simple as that.

-What is Landscape Artificial Grass?
+What is Landscape Turf?

 Landscape turf is a little different than other types of artificial grass.
 It has certain qualities that make it perfect for your lawn.